AgyLuczak/GIANDS-the-building-company/readme.md

 4. As a first-time visitor, I want to see reviews from previous clients.
 5. As a first-time or returning visitor, I want to easily find the contact details and social links.
 6. As a first-time or returning visitor, I want to access a contact form to get a quote.
 7. As a first-time and returning visitor, I want to be able to easily navigate the website.
-I can access all the pages easily and go back to the home page quickly.
+I can access all the pages easily and go back to the Home Page quickly.
 8. As a first-time and returning visitor, I want to be able to read the text easily and see all images clearly on different devices.

 </br>